gurugio/book_linuxkernel_blockdrv/create_disk.md

 Let me introduce a request_queue object of struct request_queue.
 Queue is a data structure to store data on one side and extract data on another side.
 So request_queue is a queue to store requests.
-Requests in the queue is extracted and consumed by mybrd_make_request_fn() function as I will introduce later.
+Requests in the queue is extracted by kernel and consumed by mybrd_make_request_fn() function as I will introduce later again.

 At this point, you should know there is a queue so-called request-queue and it should be initialized as source code does.
 There are many fields in struct request_queue.